 We’ve all seen them in the movies.
 But, if you’ve never witnessed them in person, they are impressive, so put it on your list.
 With more than 1000 fountains lit up and dancing to music, it’s a spectacle that no one should miss.
 And it’s FREE.
 The music performances range from Broadway show tunes to Billie Jean and UpTown Funk.
 My personal favorite is Con Te Partiro (Time to Say Goodbye) featuring Andrea Bocelli, because well, it’s Bocelli.
 The combination of lighting and music and the power of these fountains make for a very memorable experience.
 Just be sure to arrive early to get the best view as it becomes crowded quickly.
 Fountains run every 30 minutes on weekdays from 3-8pm, after 8pm they run every 15 minutes.
 Saturdays (and Holidays) every 30 minutes starting at noon til 8, then every 15 minutes til midnight.
 Sundays beginning at 11am, every 30 minutes til 7pm, then every 15 minutes until midnight.
 The full schedule can be found here.

 While checking out the fountains, head inside Bellagio just past the front desk to the 14,000 square foot Conservatory.
 This is where the talented horticulture staff transforms the space seasonally using thousands of flowers and trees.
 This masterpiece is open day and night and is always FREE to view.
-Chinese New Year display begins January 11th and runs through March 7th, the Spring show runs in March and April.
-The Summer display runs June -September, the Harvest Show runs September – November, and the Holiday display runs December – early January.
+The Spring Show is coming soon!
+The Spring show runs in March and April, the Summer display runs June -September, the Harvest Show runs September – November, and the Holiday display runs December – early January.
 There are dark dates listed at the link as well, these days it is closed while they set up for the next display.
 They offer a live web cam of the current display on their website, as well as past shows posted for viewing.